 - Monasteries, churches and picture-postcard villages, unique to Bavaria

-- Relaxing with a delicious Bratwurst and mug of beer at the end of the day
+- Relax with a delicious Bratwurst and mug of beer at the end of the day

-- Visiting the fairy-tale castles of Neuschwanstein and Hohenschwangau
+- Visit the fairy-tale castles of Neuschwanstein and Hohenschwangau

 What To Expect